Arbredor/V-nner/README.txt

 Updates:
 -------
+Edited:  Saturday, 24 May 2014
+• Likely because of multiple identical image requests, a race condition with the AFNetworking UIImageView request callbacks sometimes causes nil references in AFNetworking blocks to skip replacements of placeholder images.
+The WVFacebookFriend objects now allow only one outstanding image request.
+Eventual success or failure (without automatic resubmission) will clear the request flag.
+If the success/failure callbacks are always called, the request flag should not be stuck as YES.
+Version updated to 1.07.

 Edited:  Friday, 23 May 2014
 • Updated AFNetworking pod from 2.2.3 to 2.2.4, to take advantage of a recent AFNetworking fix for a race condition in its UIImageView extensions.